citusdata/citus_docs/develop/api_guc.rst

 lightweight and requires few connections, while a subsequent query would benefit from more connections.
-Citus decides how many connections to use in a transaction based on the first statement, which can throttle other queries without us providing a hint.
+Citus decides how many connections to use in a transaction based on the first statement, which can throttle other queries unless we use the GUC to provide a hint.

 .. code-block:: postgresql